Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 * After deleting a point set as selected the previous one, if it is the first select the spline header
 * Rescale from abs (image) to normalized (FM coord)
 * Add buttons to change selected SP data, left, very left, orientation
+* File dialog to save glyphs
+* Do not draw segments between glyphs, they are there for a reason

 ### Ideas

 * Each spline point has unique ID, the splines are list of IDs
+* For the ligatures: disregard the glyphs and look at the points orientation, chop off the letter wherever needed.
+Different version of a letter with different attach point are allowd (and needed).

 ### On logging